 ## [1] 0.95

-Either way we compute it, the probability that the a parameter is between these 2 numbers is 95%!
+Either way we compute it, the probability that the parameter is between these 2 numbers is 95%!

 In this exercise, you are asked to implement a Ricker deterministic function to the Myxomatosis data in JAGS.